cocoon2wong/E-Vertical/howToUse.md

 {: .box-warning}
 **Warning:** You must put videos according to the `video_path` item in the clip's `plist` config file in the `./dataset_configs` folder if you want to draw visualized results on them.

+{: .box-warning}
+**Warning:** Currently, only 2D coordinate and 2D bounding box visualization predictions are supported for drawing visualizations.

 If you want to draw visualized trajectories like what our paper shows, you can add the additional `--draw_distribution 2` argument.
 For example, if you have put the video `zara1.mp4` into `./videos/zara1.mp4`, you can draw the `E-V^2-Net` results with the following command: